bullmoon/hl/README.md

 # HL Project

 Welcome to the **HL Project** repository!
-This project provides a modular Flask-based web application architecture, demonstrating how to structure a project using Flask Blueprints effectively.
+This is a Manual for the EMI testings.

 ## Features

 - **Modular Design**: Separates different functionalities (e.g., `main`, `military`, `automotive`, `civilian`) using Flask Blueprints.
+- **Blueprint Architecture:** Organized with a clear modular structure.
 - **Customizable Structure**: Easily extendable for adding new sections or features.
 - **Static Files Management**: Demonstrates handling of static files for multiple blueprints.
 - **Dynamic Routing**: Includes examples of routing and URL generation using Flask's `url_for`.
+- **NGINX Integration:** Configured for production-ready deployment.
+- **Gunicorn Support:** Uses Gunicorn for WSGI server management.

 ---